What is employee recognition?

 - Team lunch

 Formal employee recognition is a program that has consistent and clearly communicated criteria that aligns with specific company goals or values.
-It is usually publicly presented by a senior leader and used to recognise achievements with broad organisational impact.
+It is usually public recognition by a senior leader and used for recognising employees and achievements that have broad organisational impact and business outcomes.

 A great example includes Amazon’s annual Just do it award, which is used to publicly recognise employees who go above and beyond to innovate on behalf of customers.
 Recipients are presented with the coveted Nike sneaker trophy, which serves as a source of continuing pride for the awardee and motivation for colleagues.